0la0/faViz/README.md

 Firefly Algorithm Visualization
 =================

-A Java program for visualizing an implementation of the (Firefly Optimization Algorithm)[http://en.wikipedia.org/wiki/Firefly_algorithm].
+A Java program for visualizing an implementation of the [Firefly Optimization Algorithm](http://en.wikipedia.org/wiki/Firefly_algorithm).

 Requires JRE 1.8+